 Housing costs in Point Arena are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Point Arena is a blue-collar town, with 36.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Point Arena is generally considered to be a blue-collar town.
+36.48% of the Point Arena workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Point Arena is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Point Arena who work in office and administrative support (18.66%), sales jobs (13.63%), and farm management occupations (10.69%).

 You will also find that a lot of people in Point Arena work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.42% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 13.42% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Point Arena is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.